 Production, consumption and trade of wood pellets have grown strongly over the last decade.
-For these reasons one recent Bioenergy IA project, Biomass Combustion and Co-firing, examined the potentials and barriers of burning wood pellets, including supply chain, economic and environmental considerations.
+For these reasons one recent Bioenergy project, Biomass Combustion and Co-firing, examined the potentials and barriers of burning wood pellets, including supply chain, economic and environmental considerations.

 Compared to other forms of biomass fuels, pellets are of consistent quality and burn efficiently.
 They are an ideal candidate for sustainable solutions as they can be made from many types of biomass such as sawdust from the milling industry or agricultural waste.

 However, storing and burning pellets contribute to greenhouse gas emissions.
 When stored, pellets emit some carbon, and when burned, can create carbon and particulate emissions such as ash.
 Cost calculation comparisons were conducted using fossil fuel and biomass fuels for central heating systems in individual homes.
 Each fuel was also evaluated on the external costs, i.e. costs related to impacts such as health damage, environmental degradation, building damage and climate or safety issues.

 The study showed that a district‑heating network linked to a biomass-fired boiler was found to be the most economical and environmentally sustainable option.